Visit Thistlethwaite Falls in Richmond, Indiana

 What to do at Thistlethwaite Falls

-If you drive an hour east in Ohio, you can visit The World’s Largest Aviation Museum in Dayton, Ohio!
+Driving an hour east towards Ohio, you can visit The World’s Largest Aviation Museum in Dayton, Ohio!

 Tips for Visiting Thistlethwaite Falls

-- Use the bathroom before you arrive.
-There are NO bathrooms available anywhere in the area, not even at the Springwood Park across the street.
+• Use the bathroom before you arrive.
+There are no bathrooms in the area, not even in Springwood Park across the street.

-- Take a chair.
+• Take a chair.
 If you plan on staying a while, bring a camping chair.
-There aren’t many options for seating beside a few rocks and fallen trees.
+There aren’t many options for seating besides a few rocks and fallen trees.

-- Bring a waterproof phone case.
-If you’d like to get pictures near the falls, or creek stomping, bring something waterproof to keep your phone in.
+• Bring a waterproof phone case.
+Bring something waterproof to keep your phone in if you’d like to get pictures near the falls or creek stomping.
 The risk of slipping with a phone in hand is a possibility that can be avoided.

-- Bring a net and bucket.
-To catch tadpoles for fishing, there are plenty of them here!
-Or just to do some exploring.
+• Bring a net and bucket.
+There are plenty of tadpoles here to catch for fishing!
+Or to do some exploring.

-- Leave the floaties at home.
-There really isn’t a place or need for location devices here.
-The water is shallow and the river floor is a bit rough.
+• Leave the floaties at home.
+There isn’t a place or need for location devices here.
+The water is shallow, and the river floor is a bit rough.

-Check out my outdoor exploring essential list here!
+Check out my essential list for outdoor exploring here!